 The VI-A students selected to work at Lincoln Laboratory acquire experience in testing, design, development, research, programming, and project planning.
 Students in the VI-A program spend two summers as paid interns, participating in projects related to their fields.
 Then, the students move on to developing their master of engineering theses under the supervision of both Laboratory engineers and MIT faculty.
 Past projects have included research and development of micromotion technologies, biologically inspired matrix classification, radar tracking systems, and an Earth image simulation and tracking system.

 MIT students interested in more information on the VI-A Master of Engineering Thesis Program should visit the program's website.

 Worcester Polytechnic Institute Major Qualifying Project Program

 Lincoln Laboratory collaborates with Worcester Polytechnic Institute (WPI) in its Major Qualifying Project (MQP) program, which requires a student to complete an undergraduate project equivalent to a senior thesis.
 The MQP demonstrates the application of skills, methods, and knowledge to the solution of a problem representative of the type encountered in industry.
 MQP activities encompass research and development, as well as the practical application of principles and technology to real problems.

-Students participating in the program spend nine weeks during the fall term working on their projects full time at Lincoln Laboratory.
-They create a thesis-like document detailing their MQP work.
-Their work at the Laboratory culminates in a project presentation before their sponsors, WPI faculty, and the Laboratory community.
+Students participating in the program spend nine weeks during the fall term working on their projects full-time at Lincoln Laboratory.
+Their work at the Laboratory culminates in thesis-like document detailing their MQP work, as well as a project presentation before their sponsors, WPI faculty, and the Laboratory community.

 Students working at Lincoln Laboratory are typically majoring in aerospace engineering, computer science, electrical and computer engineering, mathematics, mechanical engineering, or physics.